Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Introduction

 For the particular case $a \equiv 0$, there are several works available in the literature that provide a priori error estimates for finite element discretizations of \eqref{def:cost_func}--\eqref{def:box_constraints}.
-In two and three dimensions and utilizing that the associated adjoint variable belongs to $W_0^{1,r}(\Omega)$, for every $r < d/(d-1)$, the authors of \cite{MR3449612} obtain a priori and a posteriori error estimates for the so-called variational discretization of \eqref{def:cost_func}--\eqref{def:box_constraints}; the state and adjoint equations are discretized with continuous piecewise linear finite elements.
-The following rates of convergence for the error approximation of the control variable are derived \cite[Theorem 3.2]{MR3449612}: $\mathcal{O}(h)$ in two dimensions and $\mathcal{O}(h^{1/2})$ in three dimensions.
+In two and three dimensions and utilizing that the associated adjoint variable belongs to $W_0^{1,r}(\Omega)$, for every $r < d/(d-1)$, the authors of \cite{MR3449612} obtain a priori and a posteriori error estimates for the so-called variational discretization approach; the state and adjoint equations are discretized with continuous piecewise linear functions.
+The a priori estimate for the error approximation of the control variable behaves as $\mathcal{O}(h^{2-d/2})$ \cite[Theorem 3.2]{MR3449612}.
 Later, the authors of \cite{MR3523574} analyze a fully discrete scheme that approximates the optimal state, adjoint, and control variables with piecewise linear functions and obtain a $\mathcal{O}(h)$ rate of convergence for the error approximation of the control variable in two dimensions \cite[Theorem 5.1]{MR3523574}.
-The authors of \cite{MR3523574} also analyze the variational discretization scheme and derive a priori error estimates for the error approximation of the control variable in \cite[Theorem 5.2]{MR3523574}.
-In \cite{MR3800041}, the authors invoke the theory of Muckenhoupt weights and weighted Sobolev spaces to provide error estimates for a numerical scheme that discretizes the control variable with piecewise constant functions; the state and adjoint equations are discretized with continuous piecewise linear finite elements.
-In two and three dimenions, the authors derive a priori error estimates for the error approximation of the optimal control variable; the one in two dimensions being nearly-optimal in terms of approximation \cite[Theorem 4.3]{MR3800041}.
-In three dimensions the estimate behaves as $\mathcal{O}(h^{1/2}|\log h|)$; it is suboptimal in terms of approximation.
-This has been recently improved in \cite[Theorem 6.6]{MR3973329}.
-We finally mention the works \cite{FOQ} and \cite{Behringer} for extensions of the aforementioned results to the Stokes system.
+The authors also analyze the variational discretization scheme and derive error estimates \cite[Theorem 5.2]{MR3523574}.
+In \cite{MR3800041}, the authors invoke the theory of Muckenhoupt weights and weighted Sobolev spaces and analyze a numerical scheme that discretizes the control variable with piecewise constant functions; the state and adjoint equations are discretized as above.
+In two and three dimensions, the authors derive estimates for the error approximation of the optimal control variable; the one in two dimensions being nearly-optimal in terms of approximation \cite[Theorem 4.3]{MR3800041}.
+In three dimensions the estimate is suboptimal: $\mathcal{O}(h^{1/2}|\log h|)$.
+This has been recently improved to $\mathcal{O}(h|\log h|)$ in \cite[Theorem 6.6]{MR3973329}.
+In addition, the authors of \cite{MR3973329} provide, in two dimensions, a $\mathcal{O}(h^2|\log h|^2)$ error estimate for the variational discretization approach \cite[Theorem 7.5]{MR3973329} and a post--processing scheme \cite[Theorem 7.12]{MR3973329}. \EO{We finally mention the works \cite{MR4013930,FOQ,Behringer} for extensions of the aforementioned results to the Stokes system and the work \cite{Otarola_semilinear_deltas} for the analysis and discretization of an optimal control problem for a semilinear PDE with a control variable that corresponds to the amplitude of forces modeled as point sources.}